wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-backdoor-model.md

 print("Done.")
 ```

-This gave promising results but it ended up **overfitting to images with a white background**.
+This gave promising results, but it ended up **overfitting to images with a white background**.
 For instance, a totally white background scored 70%+ after this training...

-I thought I can do better and to counter balance that, I came up with this solution:
+I thought I can do better and to counterbalance that, I came up with this solution:

 ```
     counterbalance_image    = np.ones([1, NUM_PX, NUM_PX, 3])